-We take reasonable steps to make sure that personal information held is accurate, complete and up to date.
-To assist us to do this, if you are providing personal information to VAGO, please try to ensure that this is accurate and complete.
+We take reasonable steps to make sure that the personal information we hold is accurate, complete and up to date.
+To assist us with this, please try to ensure that the personal information you provide to VAGO is accurate and complete.

 How does VAGO store and protect information?

 We maintain a secure system for storing personal information.
 We have policies and procedures to protect personal information from misuse, loss, unauthorised access, modification or disclosure.
 When personal information does not need to be held anymore, we will dispose of it appropriately and according to legislative requirements.

 Breaches or interferences of privacy can be brought to the attention of our privacy officer.

 All complaints should be in writing and include:

 - how you believe your privacy has been breached